siscely/Blocipedia/README.md

 ## User Sign in and Out
 As a user, I want to sign in and out of Userpedia

 Now that users can sign up for Userpedia, you want to give them a way to sign in and out of the app.
-Refer to our Devise Resource and the Devise Getting Started Guide for examples on implementing user sign in/out with Devise.

 ### Test Your Code
 1. Sign into Userpedia, does the top navigation change to indicate you are signed in?